In potential prelude to war, Kremlin says rebels want help - NewsBreak

 The latest images released by the Maxar satellite image company showed Russian troops and military equipment deployed within 10 miles of the Ukrainian border and less than 50 miles from Ukraine’s second-largest city, Kharkiv.

-As a result of the Russian threat, Ukrainian aviation authorities declared some airspace in the east to be “danger areas” because of attempts by Russian aviation authorities to seize control of the airspace.
+As a result of the Russian threat, the Ukrainian government closed airports in eastern Ukraine until Thursday morning.
+Separately, Ukrainian aviation authorities declared some airspace in the east to be “danger areas” because of attempts by Russian aviation authorities to seize control of the airspace.

 The announcement established buffer zones for Ukrainian-controlled traffic to avoid coming into conflict with Russian-controlled aircraft.
 Russia also issued a flight ban on civilian air traffic over eastern Ukraine.